theNbomr/bashHistoryDumper/README.md

 HISTFILE=${HOME}/bash_history/.bash_history_$(date "+%Y-%m-%d_%H:%M:%S")_$$.log
 HISTTIMEFORMAT="%s [ %c ]"
 ```
+## Notice
-The use of .bash_history as a directory name may conflict with existing tools.
+The use of **.bash_history** as a directory name may conflict with existing tools.
 Beware.
 The hidump script doesn't rely on any particualr filename format.
 The use of discrete bash history files is coincidental to the function of hidump.sh

-Use on the commandline
+Use on the commandline:
 ```
 for bh in .bash_history/bash_history_2025-04-20_*; do echo; echo $bh; hidump $bh; done